lgbrownjr/ser2bt-bridge/README.md

     pairable on
 ```
   - Type in `show` to verify, then `exit` to leave bluetooth control
-##### We're Done!
+###### We're Done!
 If everything went as planned, your raspberry pi zero should be acting like a serial to bluetooth bridge, allowing you to connect to a switches console port via bluetooth from your computer.
 - Now, reboot your raspberry pi zero.
 - After the raspberry pi has rebooted, use your PC/laptop to pair with it.
 The Pi should advertise that it supports serial communications, so you'll be able to associate it with your PC/laptops com/ttyUSBx/ttyACMx ports.
 - Once that's done, go ahead and open your favorite terminal program, and pint it to the com/ttyUSBx/tty/ACMx port, and set it up to connect at 9600 bps, n/8/1, xterm.
-### Installation of ups-lite & waveshare e-ink screen:
+### Installation of *ups-lite* & *waveshare e-ink screen*:
-The addition of am e-paper screen and ups backup will allow you to continue providing power to the Pi while not being plugged into a power source, and to easiliy tell the status of the bridge (Pi) without having to login to tell:
+The addition of am e-paper screen and ups backup will allow you to continue providing power to the Pi while not being plugged into a power source, and to easiliy tell the status of the bridge (Pi) without having to login to check.
 #### Psrts needed for this phase:
 - For battery backup, attach a [ups-lite](https://www.ebay.com/itm/UPS-Lite-for-Raspberry-Pi-Zero-/352888138785).
 - For status and system health updates, attach a [waveshare.2.13 e-paper](https://www.waveshare.com/2.13inch-e-Paper-HAT.htm) display.
+#### Installation: